Research & validation of UltraAnaltyix® NDT inspection for FRP and composite assets

 - Glass Content

-Fiber-reinforced plastic (FRP) has been used successfully to reduce corrosion losses, which include total cost of failure (lost production, safety risks, repair costs) and ongoing repair and replacement, since the 1950s.
-Many chemical process industries depend upon it to ensure safe and reliable operations.
+FRP and other composite materials have many benefits for a wide array of industrial applications.
+Composites have been used successfully to reduce corrosion losses, which include total cost of failure (lost production, safety risks, repair costs) and ongoing repair and replacement, since the 1950s.
+Many chemical process industries depend upon FRP and other composite materials to ensure safe and reliable operations.
 In many cases, FRP tanks, vessels and piping will meet corrosive process requirements at lower initial cost and with longer life than stainless steel.

 • Corrosion barrier condition at and beneath the surface.